itris/maneki-neko/README.md

 - [N98-magerun2](https://github.com/netz98/n98-magerun2) — The swiss army knife for Magento developers, sysadmins and devops.
 - [Magento 2 - List all API endpoints](https://github.com/bitExpert/magerun2-list-api-endpoints) — Plugin for netz98 Magerun2 to list all API endpoints.
 - [Magento 2 - Cron Scheduler](https://github.com/kiwicommerce/magento2-cron-scheduler) — Overviews of running crons in your Admin Panel.
+- [Magento 2 - Cron Job Management and Scheduling tool](https://github.com/Ethan3600/magento2-CronjobManager) — Take command of all processes running on your Magento 2 instance.
+You will be able to manage all scheduled cron jobs, which means you have complete control over what tasks fire behind the scenes.
 - [Magento 2 - Regenerate catalog urls](https://github.com/elgentos/regenerate-catalog-urls) — Adds console commands to be able to regenerate; a product rewrite URL based on its url path; a category rewrite URL based on its url path.